Framework OND

 3. Functional and technical design

-We translate the need into flows, product decisions, architecture, and integrations before execution begins.
+We turn the need into flows, product decisions, architecture, and integrations before building starts.

 • Technical definitions and required integrations